Advance booking only

 Children under 4 go free.

 Closed 24 – 25 December.

-Opening and closing times may vary.
+Opening times may vary.
 Please check website for details.

 Please check website for details

 The beautiful, peaceful Kew Gardens seem like a world away from central London while still being easily accessible!
 Get your 2FOR1 Kew Gardens voucher to make it a cheaper day out for two.
 At c2c we also have fare offers to help you save even more money, from our Online Advance at £12 return from Southend to central London, to our kids for £2 fare.
 Plus check out Smartcard and download our app for the easiest way to buy train tickets and beat the queues.

 What to do at Kew Gardens

 Kew Gardens really does have something for everyone, from those with botany on the brain to energetic kids!
 The gardens cover a huge range of flora – admire classic roses in the rose garden, gaze up at majestic trees in the arboretum, or meet colourful carnivorous plants dotted around the gardens.
 You’ll be spending most of your day outdoors so make sure you dress for the weather, and don’t forget your sun cream if it’s a nice day!
 There’s a selection of cafes and restaurants at Kew, offering coffee, toasties, soup, baked goods, afternoon tea and more.
 You’re also free to picnic throughout the Gardens if you’d rather bring a packed lunch.

 How much time do I need to visit Kew Gardens?